JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 ## How to use
 Interferometry Analysis - The Gas-Jet software has a graphical interface developed with PysimpleGUI.
 This interface assists users and facilitates their applications.
+In this section, we provide users with a simple review of the software's functions and how to use them.
+### Main Screen

+[Open File]: Open the interferogram image(s) file(s) with the presence of gas jet .
+Image file extensions should preferably be .png or .snp.
+However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
+[Rotate]

 ## Reference
 [1] Hariharan, P. (2007) Basics of Interferometry.
 2nd Edition, Elsevier, Amsterdam.[https://doi.org/10.1016/B978-0-12-373589-8.X5000-7](https://doi.org/10.1016/B978-0-12-373589-8.X5000-7)